 What are you two up to?
 What are you planning?

 Llevar (to take) and traer (to bring) are very similar verbs.
 Both refer to the action of moving objects from one location to another.
 Llevar is used when an object is being taken to a place other than where the person who is talking is.
-On the other hand, traer is used when an object is being transported away from the speaker.
+On the other hand, traer is used when an object is being transported towards the speaker.
 It sounds pretty straightforward, right?
 Well, it is, but deciding when to use llevar or traer in context is sometimes tricky.
 That's because in many cases there is only a subtle difference of meaning between these two verbs, and because both are used in many idiomatic expressions, and, finally, because in some cases they can be used as synonyms.

 So let's start with the basic difference between llevar (to take) and traer (to bring).
 When Luciana and Julia save Valente from being beaten to death by some thugs, Luciana says: